f5devcentral/f5-distributed-cloud-labs-101/application/docs/state2/tcpLb.rst

 Health Check                    TCP HealthCheck
 =============================== ===============

 #.
+Click on the "Configure" button to open the dialog to adjust timeout settings then click "Apply"
+#.
 Click the *Continue* button to close the *Health Check Parameters* dialogue.

 #.
 Click the *Save and Exit* button to close the *Origin Pool* dialogue.